raamana/hiwenet/README.md

 As you continue to use or run into issues, try `pip install -U hiwenet` to get the latest bug-fixes, new features and optimized performance.

+#### verison compatiblity

+I plan to support all version of python.
+However, only python 2.7 is currently tested for support automatically as part of continuous integration.
+Support for Python 3+ will be coming shortly.

+There is nothing in this package that is exotic for it to break across multiple versions of Python, however it's not automatically tested.
+If you would like to contribute to broaden compatibility, that's be appreciated.

 ## Usage

 This package computes single-subject networks, hence you may need loop over samples/subjects in your dataset to extract them for all the samples/subjects, and them proceed to your subsequent analysis (such as classification etc).